romainbrenguier/Reglisse/README.md

 Generates hardware description from safety conditions given by regular languages.

 ## Installation
-You need ocaml-cudd, ocaml-aiger and Speculoos to compile this program.
+You need ocaml-cudd and Speculoos to compile this program.
 Installation scripts are provided within this package.
 Execute the following commands:

-    ./install_ocaml_aiger.sh
     ./install_ocaml_cudd.sh
-    ./install_speculoos.sh
     make

 This should produce an executable called `reglisse`.